How Mental Health Affects Your Physical Health

 Mental health care tips

 You can find a million articles about the importance of self-care during the COVID-19 crisis.
 We recommend finding something that works for you and your family.
 For example, you might benefit from following a daily routine to create structure.
 Many patients tell us that waking up at the same time every day and making their bed helps them start their day off on the right foot.
-They also report that setting aside time for work, exercise, meditation, and meals helps as well.
+They also report that setting aside time for work, exercise, meditation, and meals help as well.
 We know this won’t work for everyone, but it’s something to consider.
 Other recommendations include:

 - Get enough sleep